Beurling-Fourier algebras on Lie groups and their spectra: A refined definition for Beurling-Fourier algebras

 \section{A refined definition for Beurling-Fourier algebras}

 In \cite{LS} the authors suggested a model for a weight $W$ on the dual of a locally compact group $G$.
-Regrettably, the suggested set of axioms there were incomplete and the expositions were somewhat misleading mainly due to mishandling of unbounded operators.
-Here, we correct the mistakes in \cite{LS} and introduce a refined definition of weights and the associated Beurling-Fourier algebras extending the previous definitions in \cite{LS, LST}.
+Regrettably, the suggested set of axioms in \cite{LS} was slightly misleading and had limitations in covering variety of examples beyond the ones already covered there, namely the case of ``central weights" on compact groups (extending the case of \cite{LST}) and the Heisenberg group.
+Here, we introduce a refined definition of weights and the associated Beurling-Fourier algebras extending the previous definitions in \cite{LS}.
 Note that a closely related model of weighted Fourier algebras has been introduced in \cite{ORS}.
+See Remark \ref{rem-weights-BFalg} below for the detailed comparison of the definitions.